Unofficial Election Results: https://sudbury.ma.us/election/308/

 - Return your ballot by MAIL or Drop off at BALLOT DROP BOX OUTSIDE the Town Clerk’s Office- 322 Concord Rd.

-UPDATE 10/27/20: The Elections Division has issued a Directive in response to increased concern over attempts to interfere with ballots and ballot drop boxes, malicious or otherwise, as evidenced by a recent attack on a drop box in the City of Boston.
-As a result, effective Tuesday, October 27, 2020, Sudbury will take the following ballot drop box security measures:
+UPDATE 10/28/20: The Elections Division has issued a Directive in response to increased concern over attempts to interfere with ballots and ballot drop boxes, malicious or otherwise, as evidenced by a recent attack on a drop box in the City of Boston.
+An additional Halloween Directive has also been issued.
+As a result, Sudbury will take the security measures below.
+Please note, a monitored surveillance camera is present at the Goodnow Library Ballot Drop Box.

-- Outdoor Town Hall ballot drop box (322 Concord Rd) will be OPEN during the following HOURS OF OPERATION:
+- OPEN during the following HOURS OF OPERATION:

 Tues.
 10/27 8:30am to 7pm